 Herbs can have a calming effect on stress and anxiety and some enhance the immune system making you more resilient and less reactive to stress and less prone to infection.
 Here are some that have studies that prove effectiveness.

 Take adrenal adaptogens, such as a combination of magnolia and Phellodendron known as Relora 250-300 mg, 3 times a day.
 This is not sedating, has anti-anxiety and antidepressant effects, and normalizes cortisol.

 L-theanine is another favorite.
 It promotes alertness and calm in the face of stress.
 A dose of 50-200 mg 2 to 4 times a day with a maximum dose of 1200 mg per day can really help anxiety.
 There have not been any reports of toxicity or side effects and it can favorably modulate stress and the immune system.

 Plant sterolins, such as Moducare, can enhance the regulation of the immune system.
 Therefore, by allowing the immune response to turn on or off appropriately.
 It also enhances the response of natural killer cells to fight infection.
 Take 1-2 capsules of 20 mg sterols and 200 mcg sterolins 3 times a day to decrease infections.

 Armed with knowledge and strategies, you can mitigate the damaging effects of stress and prevent stress-related illness.
 Seek the advice of a functional medicine physician who can tailor a program to your specific needs and recommend pure and potent products that have proven benefits.

 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
-Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 She offers a variety of services geared towards bettering both mind and body.
 Schedule your consultation today and get one step closer to living younger!